© Copyright – 2017 – Athletics Illustrated

 Taylor’s philosophy towards training is that you have to train harder and longer each year.

 Victoria area runner and former UVic Vike Mark Nelson recalls, “One workout he told me about was almost his last.
 It happened in the spring of 1978.
-Taylor was living in Fort McMurray and he went out for a training run in the woods on the rise of the Athabaska River.
-Unfortunately, what could have been a nice run turned into a disaster when a snow storm hit and he lost his way.
+Taylor was living in Fort McMurray and he went out for a training run in the woods on the rise of the Athabasca River.
+Unfortunately, what could have been a nice run turned into a disaster when a snowstorm hit and he lost his way.
 After he remembered that the wind always blew down the streets of Ft.
 McMurray, he decided to run with the wind.
 Luckily his memory served him well and he soon found his way home.
 I don’t know which workout would have been harder, this one or Zatopek’s legendary 100 x 400m in one session.”

-Although he ran many great races during this time, the one that stands out in many people’s mind the most is the steeplechase at the World Championships in Christchurch, NZ.
+Although he ran many great races during this time, the one that stands out in many people’s minds the most is the steeplechase at the World Championships in Christchurch, NZ.
 As Taylor approached the first hurdle a group of demonstrators were fighting over it and dragging it around, he hurdled it anyway.